Guidance for Swimmers

 The lake is 4m deep and usually clear.
 This is good as in deep water the submerged weed is unlikely to reach the surface in an amount that is a hazard to swimmers.

-Never stand or wade in the lake edge which has sharp broken flints embedded in it and thick mud in which you may get stuck.
-It will also make your feet black & smelly.
+Never stand or wade around the lake edge.
+The mud has broken flints embedded in it which can cut your feet open.

 Swim toward the deep centre of the lake and only use the safe entry/exit point marked by ropes on the bankside.